 FORMER NAVY NUCLEAR SYSTEM ADMINISTRATOR CHARGED WITH HACKING THE UNITED STATES NAVY, NATIONAL GEOSPATIAL-INTELLIGENCE AGENCY'S COMPUTER SYSTEMS

-TULSA, OKLAHOMA—Today, the United States charged two men for their participation in a conspiracy to hack into the computer systems of over 30 public and private organizations, including the United States Navy and National Geospatial-Intelligence Agency, announced Northern District of Oklahoma United States Attorney Danny C. Williams Sr.
+TULSA, Okla. — Today, the United States charged two men for their participation in a conspiracy to hack into the computer systems of over 30 public and private organizations, including the United States Navy and National Geospatial-Intelligence Agency, announced Northern District of Oklahoma United States Attorney Danny C. Williams Sr.

 The single-count Information alleges that Nicholas Paul Knight, 27, of Chantilly, Virginia, and Daniel Trenton Krueger, 20, of Salem, Illinois, conspired to hack computers and computer systems as part of a plan to steal identities, obstruct justice, and damage a protected computer.